msouppe/CMPE257_Mobile_Networks/paper/paper.md

 these workflows available on Github.
 The contributions of our work
 include:

-  * Applying Popper in the domain of computer networks to network simulations.
+  * Applying Popper in the domain of computer networks.
-  * A methodology template for others to create reproducible experiments in the three broad categories of simulated networks, as well as experimental testbeds.
+  * A methodology template for others to create reproducible experiments in the three broad categories of networking studies: simulations, testbeds and real-world measurements.
   * A list of lessons learned and best practices that we have identified, and that other researchers can use as a reference.